symoro/symoro-robots/README.md

 robot's parameters are placed in an individual folder under the robot's name.

+IT IS STRONGLY ADVISED TO CLONE THIS REPO IN YOUR `$HOME` DIRECTORY.
+THIS IS BECAUSE THE SYMORO SOFTWARE BY DEFAULT USES THE `$HOME` FOLDER TO STORE FILES AND DOES NOT HAVE ANY OPTION TO MODIFY THIS CHOICE AT THIS POINT IN TIME.

 The `*.par` files specify the robot parameters - geometric and dynamic.
 All the parameters required to model a robot symbolically using SYMORO or otherwise are specified in the `*.par` file.
 It should be noted that